openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Presentation Request

-The presentation request looks the same as for the other examples since the difference is in the content of the `presentation_definition` parameter.
+A non-normative example of an Authorization Request would look the same as in the examples of other Credential formats in this Annex.
+The difference is in the content of the `presentation_definition` parameter.

 <{{examples/request/request.txt}}

-The content of the `presentation_definition` parameter is as follows:
+The following is a non-normative example of the content of the `presentation_definition` parameter:

 <{{examples/request/pd_mdl_iso_cbor.json}}